Jonathan-Rosewood/SEScripts/utility/README.md

  * turretdetector &mdash; Proof-of-concept for detecting the presence of things that turrets can aim & fire at, e.g. meteors.

- * yawpitchauto &mdash; Another autopilot that gets you from point A to point B. Points you toward point B and thrusts you forward.
-Doesn't really work, I suck at math.
+ * yawpitchauto &mdash; Another autopilot that gets you from point A to point B. Points you toward point B and thrusts you forward at a defined speed.